spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/modules-configuration.md

 Manifests fully support merging the results of calling multiple methods.

-Inside of array merge function call you can use:
+Inside of an array merge function call you can use:
 * wrap methods calls
 * parent method call
 * indexed arrays